 The last Star Lord we knew messed things up at a critical moment in Avengers: EndGame.
 The Nokia DareDevil is here with a gimmicky camera layout, but we aren’t excited.
-Eumours say this is the Nokia 5.2.
+Rumours say this is the Nokia 5.2 or Nokia 7.2.

 After running into leaked images of a Nokia smartphone with a distinct camera layout and sharing one of the images on socila media, we waited in anticipation of how mobile lovers would respond.
 The phone has the code name Nokia DareDevil (or Star Lord) and has three lenses, arranged in a square format inside a circular module on the back.
 Cool?
 Crazy?
 Certainly interesting.

 The first response we got on Facebook was from Salami Yemko , and it was short: “I suggest Nokia should rest now.”

 And the Church says Amen.
 Nokia needs to to rest from all of these games around cameras.
 We waited 2 years for the Nokia 9 PureView….with excitement…leaked picture after picture…leaked specs….rumoured launches.
 It turned out that all of that excitement and hype was for a fancy camera that didn’t even meet up with the ones we already had on the flagship phones in our hands.

 The world’s first penta-camera.
 Unique lens array.
 Bla-bla.
 And the Nokia 9 PureView quickly faded into obscurity faster than anyone could have imagined.
 The reviews we have seen are so uninspiring and disappointing it is almost unbelievable.

 Nokia kept the wheels spinning for 2 years just for that?
 I mean, the brand’s budget and entry-level phones are selling way better than the Nokia 9 PureView ever dreamed of.
 Nobody who is worth their salt in mobile phones is paying the phone any further serious attention.

 Let’s look at a few conclusions about the Nokia 9 PureView from three other review sites.